-Snap disc #2 is also located on the back side of the feed drop tube.
-There are 2 orange wires connected to it.
-This snap disc will turn off the feed system which will turn off the appliance if an over fire condition should occur or if the convection blower should fail to operate.
-If this occurs the snap disc will automatically reset itself.
+Snap disc #2 is located on the back side of the feed drop tube.
+(See Figure 31.2 on page 31).
+There is 1 orange wire and 1 black wire connected to it.
+This snap disc will turn off the feed system, which will turn off the appliance if an over fire condition should occur or if the convection blower should fail to operate.
+If this occurs the snap disc with automatically reset itself.

-19. Snap Disc #3 (Back Burn Protector) 250°F
+19. Snap Disc #3 (Burn Back Protector) 250°F